yeo040294/ryanteam/README.md

 ## Pages
 #### AdminItemDetails.jsx
-AdminItemDetails.jsx is a page only available for admins.
+AdminItemDetails.jsx is a page only available for admin accounts.
 It provides details of the items.

 ```javascript
 <h3>Description</h3>
     {"Name: " + x.itemName} <br/>